Shareholders of Direct Digital Holdings, Inc. Should Contact The Schall Law Firm Before July 22, 2024 - DRCT

-LOS ANGELES , July 17, 2024 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Direct Digital Holdings, Inc. ("Direct Digital" or "the Company") (NASDAQ: DRCT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, July 22, 2024 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Direct Digital Holdings, Inc. ("Direct Digital" or "the Company") (NASDAQ: DRCT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between April 17, 2023 and March 25, 2024, inclusive (the "Class Period"), are encouraged to contact the firm before July 22, 2024.